 Example 2: The tenant spills red wine in several places all over the living room carpet.
 The carpet is two years old.
 The carpet is prorated based on a five year life expectancy, so 60% of the life should have been remaining, so the tenant would be charged 60% of the cost to replace the carpet in that room and perhaps a hallway that is directly connected to the living room.

 Example 3: The entire residence needs paint after one year of tenancy and had been painted just before the tenant moved in.
-The courts in Washington State have set a precedent that two years is the expected life of paint.
-The tenant would be charged for the full cost to patch the walls as needed and then 50% of painting costs.
+The size of the unit and the quality of paint would be factored into how long paint should be expected to last.
+Various legal experts in Washington State have recommended using two years as the expected life of paint.
+HUD references three years.
+If two years is used as the benchmark, the tenant would be charged for the full cost to patch the walls as needed and then 50% of painting costs.
+If three years is used as the benchmark, the tenant would be charged approximately 65% of painting costs.

 Example 4: The tenant is really hard on the cabinet doors and all doors are now in rough shape making replacement necessary, but the finish didn't look great at move-in.
 The cabinets are 35 years old and improving the cabinets would bring the owner more monthly rent and make the property easier to rent.
 The tenant may or may not be charged anything depending upon the circumstances such as length of time the tenant lived there and quality of the cabinetry.
 This is when having a list of reliable vendors to assess options for repair, replacement or improvement is vital.